UPPMAX/HPC-python/docs/day2/intro.rst

     - 4: I have good confidence I can do this
     - 5: I absolutely can do this!

-    Give you confidence levels of the following statements below:
+    Give your confidence levels of the following statements below:

-    - I can find and load a Python package module
+    - I can find and load a Python package modules
     - I can determine if a Python package is installed
-    - I can use an isolated environment
     - I can install Python packages
-    - I can write and submit batch job scripts
+    - I can work with isolated environments like conda or venv
     - I can use the compute nodes interactively
+    - I can check that I am in an interactive session
     - I can use a Python IDE

 Exercise 3: downloading and extracting the exercises